babayega286/pyt_file_encryption_tool/README.md

 *   `cryptography`: Provides the `Fernet` symmetric encryption (AES).

 ## 📄 License
-This project is open source and available for further testing.
+This project is open source and available for further experimenting.